StackExchange/dnscontrol/docs/opinions.md

 all the TLDSs?
 There used to be just gov/edu/com/mil/org/net and everyone could memorize them easily.
 As of 2000, there are many, many, more.
 You can't memorize them all.
 In fact, even before 2000 you couldn't memorize them all.
-(Did anyone reading this realize we left out "int"?)
+(In fact, you didn't even realize that we left out "int"!)

 "xyz" became a TLD in June 2014.
-Thus, after 2014 a system like DNSControl should act differently.
+Thus, after 2014 a system like DNSControl would have to act differently.
 We don't want to be surprised by changes like that.

 Therefore, we require all CNAME, MX, and NS targets to be FQDNs (they must